| GENERAL INFO (Jump to Diary)|

 Several of the pyramids are fitted with staircases, and the top offers a great view over the rainforest canopy with the tops of the other pyramids sticking up.
 I end up at the Grand Pyramid shortly before I have to meet the rest of the group.
 The sunset tour is with mandatory guide.
 We stand on the top of the pyramid and watch the sunset - which is a bit dull this evening.
 But the tranquil and experience rather good anyway.

-On the way down, the rather good guide find a tarantella, and lures it out.
+On the way down, the rather good guide find a tarantella, and lures it out with a straw.
 Every one get to hold this furry and gentle animal.
 We look for snakes on the walk back, and jaguar on the drive.
 They saw one last night, but we are not in luck.

 I'm home at eight, and kind of fail to enjoy the camp and surroundings due to the darkness.
-I skip the photos and diary to get some sleep at ten, but get to chat with an interesting Italian man, around my age.
+I skip the photos and diary to get some sleep at ten, but start to chat with an interesting Italian man, around my age.
 And then it is midnight.